liliakai/discourse-heroku/README.md

 Keeping up to date (optional)
 -----------------------------
-I will try to roughly update this repo every 2 weeks, or when there's a new Discourse point release (although at this point versioning is pretty arbitrary).
-I'm rebasing rather than merging to maintain a clean tree, so you're going to have to force-pull and force-push to heroku.

-1. `git pull --force`
+I prefer rebasing rather than merging to maintain a clean tree.
+If heroku complains about non-fast forwards when you push, use the force:

 1. `git push --force heroku master`